 As for a drink accompaniment, cider would be great, or try a wonderful Cremant which is a fifth of the price of champagne, but made exactly the same way and equally as splendid.

-The dishes of Normandy and other classic French dishes don’t have to be complicated to be amazing… come join Chef Spencer and learn all of his secrets.
+The dishes of Normandy and other classic French dishes don’t have to be complicated to be amazing… come join one of our French chefs on your next holiday and learn all of their secrets.

-Or, feel free to explore our full range of cookery holidays here.
+Feel free to explore our full range of French cookery holidays here.